If you are serious about digital photography and you use Lightroom and/or Photoshop, these books are “The Essentials”.

 For starters, you need an excellent introduction to dealing with your RAW files using Adobe Camera Raw (ACR) which comes with Adobe Photoshop, Adobe Lightroom, and Adobe Photoshop Elements.
 To get the maximum benefits from using RAW files, you need to know what you are doing with ACR.
 If you don’t, you will limit the potential of your processed files.
 So one of the keys to great images is to do the right thing by your RAW files with ACR.

 Your best guides to ACR and RAW files are Bruce Fraser (who wrote the first books on Camera Raw with Adobe Photoshop) and Jeff Schewe.
-If you are using Photoshop CC and/or Lightroom 6, get The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop (2nd Edition) by Jeff Schewe.
-If you are using Photoshop CS6 and/or Lightroom 5 and Lightroom 4, get The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop (1st edition).
+If you are using Photoshop CC or CS6, and/or Lightroom 5 or 4, get the latest book The Digital Negative: Raw Image Processing in Lightroom, Camera Raw, and Photoshop by Jeff Schewe.
 If you are using Photoshop CS5, get Real World Camera Raw with Adobe Photoshop CS5 by Schewe and Fraser.
 Fraser and Schewe also wrote versions for Photoshop CS4 and Photoshop CS3.

 Photoshop & Lightroom

-While Tom Ang, Scott Kelby, and others have written excellent introductions to Photoshop and Lightroom (which you can find here), if you really want to dig into Lightroom and Photoshop you need to read Martin Evening.
+While Tom Ang, Scott Kelby, and others have written excellent introductions to Photoshop and Lightroom (which you can find here and here), if you really want to dig into Lightroom and Photoshop you need to read Martin Evening.
 A member of the Photoshop Hall of Fame, I know of no other author who has written such excellent and comprehensive single volume guides to Photoshop and Lightroom.
 Evening’s books are the best of the best and he comes at this software with a professional photographer’s perspective.
+(If you want more information than Evening provides, you are going to have to get a set of books that specialize in different aspects of Photoshop, like my Mastering Photoshop Series.)
 Pick the book by Evening for the version of Photoshop and/or Lightroom that you are using.